-One out of two children are improperly restrained and unsafe in the car.
-Each year in Québec, around 1,150 passengers aged 9 or younger are killed or injured in traffic accidents.
+One out of two children are improperly restrained and unsafe in cars.
+Each year in Québec, around 1,000 passengers aged 9 or younger are injured or killed in traffic accidents.

 When used correctly, child safety seats can reduce the probability of death or serious injury by up to 70%.